guillermooo/sublime-undocs/source/intro.rst

 .. _Sublime Text: http://www.sublimetext.com

-Before you continue, we encourage you to read through the :doc:`basic_concepts` section.
+If you're coming here for the first time, we encourage you to read through the :doc:`basic_concepts` section before you continue.

 Happy learning!